1FarukDev/Vaultless/README.md

 # clean and open a GitHub PR with fixes
 vaultless clean --pr

-# clean and commit directly to main
+# clean and commit fixes directly to main
 vaultless clean --direct
 ```